OpenRailAssociation/osrd-website/content/docs/guides/contribute/contribute-code/commit-conventions.en.md

 if it is not entirely obvious from the title.
 ```

-- **the commit message, just like the code, must be in english** (only ASCII characters for the title)
+- **the commit message, just like the code, must be in English** (only ASCII characters for the title)
 - there can be multiple components separated by `:` in case of hierarchical relationships, with `,` otherwise
 - components are lower-case, using `-`, `_` or `.` if necessary
 - the imperative description of the change begins with a lower-case verb